Google Sheets Tutorial

 Table of Contents

 Sorting data in Google Sheets is a fundamental task for organizing information effectively.
 Whether you're managing project timelines, tracking expenses, or analyzing sales data, arranging dates in chronological order can streamline your workflow and enhance data clarity.
 Sorting by date in Google Sheets helps you find and organize your data more efficiently.
 This makes your data easier to analyze.
-In this blog, we'll explore various methods for sorting dates in Google Sheets, from basic sorting functions to more advanced techniques.

 Why You Should Sort by Date in Google Sheets